okaara1/blockchain-lab/README.md

 - Name of charity that collects money for the RO

 ### Step 3:
+Now when you have a smart contract function that creates new research projects, try invoking it by connecting to the Fabric Gateway, expanding Channels, mychannel, then your instantiated smart contract.
+There, you will find the available functions to invoke.
+Select "createResearchProject" and send in the arguments that you require.
+NOTE: they must be strings.
+If you want to handle integers, you have to convert them inside the function.

+### Step 4:
+Follow the same steps as above, but instead call the read/query function to validate that the asset was submitted to the ledger.

+### Step 5:
 Modify the function that creates the asset (Donation) to accept these parameters:
 - Name of donor
 - Amount of money to donate
 - The targeted research project ID (see step 2)

+### Step 6:
+Similar to Step 3, invoke the function that creates donations and then read the project asset to see if the donation made it all the way.

 Great work!
 That's it, hope you had fun and learned something.